Teaching of Latin, MA

 Graduate Record Examination (GRE) scores are required and should be submitted to institution code 1836.
 Applicants whose native language is not English are required to take the Test of English as a Foreign Language (TOEFL) and must score at least 79 on the internet-based test (iBT); they must also pass the speaking sub-section of the iBT with a minimum score of 24 (see www.grad.illinois.edu/Admissions/instructions/04c).
 Applications are accepted for fall admission only.
 Application questions may be directed to SLCL Graduate Student Services at email@example.com.

-In order to receive certification, students must complete an M.A. in Classics with a concentration in Latin, an M.A. in Classics with a concentration in Greek and Latin, or an M.A. in the Teaching of Latin.
+In order to receive licensure, students must complete an M.A. in Classics with a concentration in Latin, an M.A. in Classics with a concentration in Greek and Latin, or an M.A. in the Teaching of Latin.

 Graduate Teaching Experience